 Our company designs and builds high-performance, natural homes of all sizes.
 If you are interested in a non-toxic, super-insulated Tiny House, an ADU, or not-so big-house, contact us to talk about the exciting possibilities for your property.
 Please note that our company does not design or build ‘code minimum’ buildings: if you are not familiar with the concept of natural, high-performance building, please spend a few minutes looking around our website to see if we are the right design-builders for you.

 Super-insulation, thoughtful design and careful construction mean that this home stays a comfortable temperature year round in this extreme climate while using little energy.
 The smaller than the average photovoltaic solar array (4.1 kW) provides almost twice as much electricity as this home uses even though every system in the home is electric (no gas or propane).

 “When it was cold this winter, the house stayed at about 70° without any heat.
 When it got hot this summer, the house stayed at about 74° without air conditioning.
 It’s a very comfortable house.” – Brian Fallgren, Homeowner

-This home is one of only 64 in the world to achieve this certification through ILIFI, a nonprofit working to build an ecologically-minded, restorative world for all people.
+This home is one of only 27 in the world to achieve this certification through the International Living Future Institute, a nonprofit working to build an ecologically-minded, restorative world for all people.
 Using principles of social and environmental justice, ILFI seeks to counter climate change by pushing for an urban environment free of fossil fuels.
-ILFI runs the Living Building Challenge, which is the world’s most rigorous green building standard, as well as the Zero Energy Building Certification (ZEB), the Living Product Challenge, and the Living Community Challenge.The ILFI ZEB certification draws from the Living Building Challenge and is a highly rigorous and regarded standard in its own right.
+ILFI runs the Living Building Challenge, which is the world’s most rigorous green building standard, as well as the Net Zero Energy Building Certification (now Zero Energy), the Living Product Challenge, and the Living Community Challenge.The ILFI NZEB certification draws from the Living Building Challenge and is a highly rigorous and regarded standard in its own right.